|

 Pop Up Kids Adventure Playground

-Play Outside NS is an offshoot of the Dalhousie University’s Physical Literacy in the Early Years (PLEY) project research team is hosting a free loose parts pop-up playground event.
+Play Outside NS is an offshoot of Dalhousie University’s Physical Literacy in the Early Years (PLEY) project.
+The research team is hosting a free loose parts pop-up playground event.
 Loose parts are open-ended materials that can be used in various ways allowing children to experiment and explore through play.

 |